 After spending two days in Lagos, begin your road trip by heading to Salema for a surf day.
 Note that Salema is about 30 minutes away from Lagos, located in the west of Portugal.
 The beach itself is absolutely stunning and the swell was perfect for surfing.
 You can ask the locals for where to rent a surfboard in town.

 Once you’ve caught some waves, get lunch at BÓIA BAR, the best place to taste Portugal seafood, where you can choose your fish fresh and have it grilled on the spot at the restaurant.
 After lunch, spend some time exploring Salema before dining at Tasca Jota for the evening.

 Scenic drive and lunch time

-Next, drive to Evora, about 2 hours and 45 minutes away from Salema, and get lunch at Botequim da Mouraria.
+Next, drive to Evora, about 2 hours and 45 minutes away from Salema, and, for a delightful Portugal food experience, get lunch at Botequim da Mouraria.
 You don’t have to make reservations and the food is phenomenal.
 It is a small snack bar with 12 stools, and it's a first come-first serve kind of vibe.
 Definitely grab lunch here if you get the chance!

 After lunch, do some sightseeing in Evora.
 I would recommend the well-preserved Roman Temples, which have been around since the first century.
 I would also check out the artisanal shopping street, Rua 5 de Outubro.
 Once you’ve done sightseeing in Evora, drive the 45 minutes to Monte da Fornalha, and have dinner there after you have settled into your lodgings.